davidopmi/mongo/02 the CRUD/04-the D-delete.md

 2: to remove ONLY one matching document db.dogs.remove({isMale:true}, 1)

+3: to specify how many documents/records you want to remove db.dogs.remove({isMale:true}).limit(2)

-3: deleate all the documents == truncate table db.dogs.remove()
+4: deleate all the documents == truncate table db.dogs.remove()